 The Hangang Forests that have been established this time through consideration to regional characteristics are located in five Hangang Parks with 11,707 planted trees.
 Their establishment was completed in July 2019 and the forests will be open to the public starting in August.
 The five forests are ① a bamboo forest in Ichon, ② a poplar street from Ichon to Nanji, ③ a buffer forest in Yanghwa, ④ a buffer forest & forest for use in Banpo, and ⑤ a forest for use in Nanji.

 The bamboo forest in Ichon Hangang Park is an expanded version of the existing, green zone bamboo trees that have been abandoned near the Dongjakdaegyo Bridge.
 A total of 5,471 bamboo trees were planted to make a “bamboo forest” where visitors can enjoy the greenery throughout the four seasons.
 Bamboo trees were mainly grown in the southern part of the country.
 The first bamboo-themed forest in Seoul could come to be after in-depth consultation and discussion between several experts.

-At the Banpo Hangang Park, 578 shade trees and decorative trees were planted in order to offer shaded rest areas to offer convenience to visitors.
+At the Banpo Hangang Park, 578 shade trees and decorative trees were planted in order to offer convenient, shaded rest areas to visitors.
 In addition, decorative pine trees were planted in the nearby Moonlight Square to improve the landscape in the winter and shade trees were planted along the bicycle paths to create cool shade, making a bike riding forest that is unique to the Hangang River.

 2,763 trees were planted near the Seonyugyo Bridge in Yanghwa Hangang Park in order to form a buffer forest to block out the noise and dust from the nearby Olympic Highway.
 The functional aspects of the forest were emphasized as nut pines and pine trees, evergreens with high particulate matter and noise reducing capacities, were planted here.